-In March 2024, the Company entered into an agreement to sublease its office space under the New York Lease (the New York Sublease) to a thirdparty subtenant.
+In March 2024, the Company entered into an agreement to sublease its office space under the New York Lease (the New York Sublease) to a third-party subtenant.
 The sublease term commenced in April 2024 and will expire in April 2027 concurrent with the expiration of the New York Lease.
-Monthly payments under the New York Sublease are expected to begin in mid-2024 and escalate annually in accordance with the sublease agreement.
-As of March 31, 2024, total undiscounted future minimum lease payments to be received by the Company over the term of the New York Sublease were \$1.5 million.
-No sublease income was recognized during the three months ended March 31, 2024 under the New York Sublease as the sublease had not yet commenced.
+Monthly payments under the New York Sublease commenced in July 2024 and escalate annually in accordance with the sublease agreement.
+As of September 30, 2024, total undiscounted future minimum lease payments to be received by the Company over the term of the New York Sublease were \$1.3 million.
+The Company recognized sublease income of \$0.1 million and \$0.2 million under the New York Sublease during the three and nine months ended September 30, 2024, respectively.

 The New York Sublease is classified as an operating lease and the Company was not relieved of its primary obligation under the New York Lease.
-The Company will continue to account for the New York Lease as it did prior to the commencement of the sublease.
+The Company continues to account for the New York Lease as it did prior to the commencement of the sublease.

-As a result of the New York Sublease, the Company determined an impairment indicator was present related to the long-lived asset group subject to the sublease, which includes the right-of-use asset under the New York Lease, leasehold improvements and other property and equipment allocable to the New York Sublease.
+As a result of the New York Sublease, the Company determined an impairment indicator was present as of March 31, 2024 related to the long-lived asset group subject to the sublease, which included the right-of-use asset under the New York Lease, leasehold improvements and other property and equipment allocable to the New York Sublease.
 The Company concluded the carrying value of the asset group as of March 31, 2024 was not recoverable, as it exceeded the sum of the estimated undiscounted cash flows to be generated by the assets over their remaining lives.
-The Company estimated the fair value of the asset group using a discounted cash flow method, which incorporated unobservable inputs including the net identifiable cash flows over the term of the New York Sublease and an estimated borrowing rate of a market participant subtenant.
-The estimated fair value of the asset group represents a Level 3 nonrecurring fair value measurement.
+The Company estimated the fair value of the asset group as of March 31, 2024 using a discounted cash flow method, which incorporated unobservable inputs including the net identifiable cash flows over the term of the New York Sublease and an estimated borrowing rate of a market participant subtenant.
+The estimated fair value of the asset group as of March 31, 2024 represents a Level 3 nonrecurring fair value measurement.
 The Company concluded the carrying value of the asset group of \$3.4 million exceeded its estimated fair value of \$1.3 million as of March 31, 2024.
-The Company recognized impairment losses of \$2.1 million during the three months ended March 31, 2024 on the long-lived asset group associated with the New York Sublease.
-The impairment losses were allocated to various assets within the asset group based on their relative carrying values as follows (in thousands):
+As such, the Company recognized impairment losses of \$2.1 million during the three months ended March 31, 2024 and the nine months ended September 30, 2024 on the long-lived asset group associated with the New York Sublease.
+The impairment losses were allocated to the various assets within the long-lived asset group based on their relative carrying values and consisted of \$1.4 million recorded to the right-of-use assets and \$0.7 million recorded to property and equipment.
+No material impairment losses on long-lived assets were recorded during the three months ended September 30, 2024 and the three and nine months ended September 30, 2023.